nhgritctran/PheTK/README.md

 ```

 ##### Number of data points to be labeled
-By default, PheTK will label top 10 data points of label values.
+By default, PheTK will label the top 10 data points of label values.
 To change this, use parameter `label_count`
 ```
 p.manhattan(label_count=10)
 ```